 As part of your program, you’ll fulfill a clinical externship at an actual medical site.
 Don’t worry; we’ll make all the arrangements!
 This externship will provide you with valuable healthcare industry experience that you can put on your résumé!

-Your coursework will help to prepare you to test for healthcare-related certifications, which adds value to your degree.
-We’ll even reimburse you for the cost of your certification exam–up to $500–when you successfully pass the exam within six months of graduation!1
+Your coursework will help to prepare you to test for healthcare-related certifications, which add value to your degree.
+We’ll even cover the cost of certification–up to $500!1

 Our Medical Assisting program focuses on the knowledge and skills you use every day as a Medical Assistant.
 You will learn how to:

 - Complete patient histories